 Know and carry emergency contact information.

-Avoiding an abusive relationship is often a lot easier than getting out of one.
+Not getting into an abusive relationship is often a lot easier than getting out of